hoeg/kandji-prometheus-exporter/README.md

 Prometheus exporter for Kandji.io.
 Get an overview of your fleet at a glance.

 It exposes an endpoint for Prometheus to scrape.
-When the `/scrape` endpoint is called, the exporter makes an HTTPS call to kandji to get a list of devices.
+When the `/scrape` endpoint is called, the exporter calls Kandji to get a list of devices.
-The different versions are counted and written to prometheus such that we can get an overview of how many devices are on different MacOS versions.
+Metrics are calculated from the returned list.

+## Exported metrics

+`kandji_mac_os_version`

+`kandji_device_blueprint`

 ## Env vars

 `KANDJI_PROM_EXPORTER_PORT`

+The port to expose ser `/scrape` and `/metrics` endpoint on.

 `KANDJI_PROM_EXPORTER_KANDJI_URL`

+Your organizations Kandji URL.
+The URL can be found in the menu where you create the access token in the Kandji dashboard.

 `KANDJI_PROM_EXPORTER_KANDJI_API_TOKEN_FILE`

+A local path to a file containing your API token.
+The format of the file is to just contain the token an nothing else.

 ## Requirements